oldzhu/4dotnet/debug-arm.md

 ~~~
 ~/vm_releases/[dd-mm-yyyy]/arm/start-qemu.sh
 ~~~

-**replace the [dd-mm-yyyy] with the real date time you see in the latest github release if you prefer to use the released VM directly.**
+**replace the [dd-mm-yyyy] with the real date time you see in the latest github release if you prefer to use the release VM directly.**

 3. Login as root without password
 ~~~